Encouraging Disentangled and Convex Representation with Controllable Interpolation Regularization: Conclusion

 \section{Conclusion}

 We proposed a general disentanglement module, Controllable Interpolation Regularization (CIR), compatible with different algorithms to encourage more convex and robust disentangled representation learning.
 We show the performance of CIR with three baseline methods ELEGANT, I2I-Dis, and GZE-Net.
 CIR first conducts controllable interpolation in latent space and then 'reuses' the encoder to form an explicit disentanglement constraint.
 Qualitative and quantitative experiments show that CIR improves baseline methods performance on different controllable synthesis tasks: face attribute transfer, diverse image-to-image transfer, and zero-shot image synthesis with different datasets: \textit{CelebA}, \textit{cat2dog} and \textit{Fonts} respectively.
-We also prove that CIR can improve additional downstream tasks, such as new attribute value mining, data augmentation, and eliminating dataset bias for fairness.